 - liver function studies

 - cellular blood counts

 - tests for other chemicals in the body

-Medication: Doctors may prescribe medicines including corticosteroids and pentoxifylline to help reduce liver inflammation.
+- Medication: Doctors may prescribe medications, including corticosteroids and pentoxifylline, to help reduce liver inflammation.

 Treatment programs and support

 Doctors may recommend alcohol treatment programs for people who find it difficult to cut out alcohol.
 Programs are available both in and out of hospital settings, depending on the severity of the dependence.

 These programs can help people reduce and eventually stop consuming alcohol.
 Examples of these programs include: